library(tidyverse)

 The most commonly used (though not the only option) is called log-likelihood in corpus linguistics, but you will see it else where called a G-test goodness-of-fit.

-The calculation is based on a 2 x 2 contingency table.
+The calculation is based on a 2 × 2 contingency table.
 It is similar to a chi-square test, but performs better when corpora are unequally sized.

-Expected frequencies are based on the relative size of each corpus (in total number of words Ni) and the total number of observed frequencies:
+Expected frequencies are based on the relative size of each corpus (in total number of words Ci) and observed frequencies:

 See here: https://quanteda.io/reference/textstat_keyness.html